bryantm1123/NewsReader/README.md

 Open `NewsReader.pbxproj`.

 Register for an API key at [https://newsapi.org/](https://newsapi.org/).
-Once you have a key, paste it between the double quotes `""` in line 11 of [TopHeadlinesAPI.swift](https://github.com/bryantm1123/NewsReader/blob/main/NewsReader/TopHeadlinesService/TopHeadlinesAPI.swift#L11).
+The app expects the api key as an environment variable named `API_KEY`.

 ## Architecture
 From a user perspective, the app consists of a scrolling article feed, which displays a preview of the article content.
 Tapping an article preview loads the full article—up to API character limits.